Elypha/ffxiv-tex-converter/README.md

 I personally still use TexTools for a lot of stuff.
 Please don't perpetuate cultish behavior around mod tools.
 It's weird.

----
-## tex_to_dds.py
-Converts TEX to DDS.

-TEX must be in images/test folder as such:

-    images/tex_to_dds/bar.tex
-    images/tex_to_dds/kitten/foo.tex

-This will write to:

-    output/images/tex_to_dds/bar.dds
-    output/images/tex_to_dds/kitten/bar.dds

-* Accepts nested directory structures.
-* Supports BGRA, BC1 (DXT1), BC2 (DXT3), BC3 (DXT5).

----
-## tex_body_repair.py

-Reads a pair of DDS, TEX; where DDS body replaces TEX body, to repair botched TexTools write.

-DDS, TEX must be in images/tex-body-shop folder as such:

-    images/tex-body-shop/bar.dds
-    images/tex-body-shop/bar.tex

-This will then write to:

-    output/images/tex-body-shop/bar.tex

-* Accepts nested directory structures.
-* Is super rudimentary but gets the job done.

----

-## test.py

-just tests my parsers

----

 # parsers